Denver Slab Leak Repair & Detection Service from Bell Home Solutions

 Another common symptom is a loss of water pressure throughout your home.
 Again, if a main water line is leaking, it will impact your entire plumbing system, often resulting in a drop in water pressure.
 Other, more noticeable signs of a slab leak will eventually occur, such as cracks in the foundation, water seeping into your basement or up through your driveway or your house settling more often than is normal.

-Repairing a Denver Slab Leak
+Repairing a Slab Leak in Denver, CO

 If you notice any of the symptoms listed above, it is important to call a professional Denver plumber right away.
 A slab leak is most damaging if left unchecked for a long period of time.
 When caught early, it does much less damage and can be repaired fairly easily.